simha10/Survey_App/Essentials/PRD.md

 The web portal enables:

-* Office staff to clean and finalize data
+- Office staff to clean and finalize data
-* Multi-level quality checks
+- Multi-level quality checks
-* Reports and analytics
+- Reports and analytics
-* Administration and role management
+- Administration and role management
-* Data corrections which cannot be done from mobile
+- Data corrections which cannot be done from mobile

 **Without the website, no survey can be trusted or finalized.**
-So it’s not optional — it’s a **core component** of this system.
+So it's not optional — it's a **core component** of this system.

 ---

+## Web Portal Status

+- User management UI (create/edit user) is now implemented and styled.
+The web portal is ready for end-to-end user management testing.
+- Ward Management & Assignment: UI for assigning surveyors to wards/mohallas is scaffolded and under development in the web portal.
+- QC Workflow: Initial backend and UI structure for Quality Control (QC) is present; further enhancements are ongoing.
+- Error Handling: Improved error feedback and loading states are being integrated.
+- Tech Stack: Next.js (App Router), TypeScript, Tailwind CSS, shadcn/ui, and React Query are being used for the web portal.
+- Known Issues: Some module resolution and dependency issues are being addressed (e.g., missing utils, Radix UI).
+- Next Steps: Complete assignment management, finalize QC workflow, and enhance reporting/dashboard features.